Great! You have a job offer! This is typically when the real negotiations begin.

-Do NOT quit your job, if you are currently employed, until the details of the new job have been agreed upon, the employer has sent you an official offer, and you have accepted the terms in the offer letter.
+Do NOT quit your job, if you are currently employed, — or move to a new location for the job — until the details of the new job have been agreed upon, the employer has sent you an official offer via email or snail mail, and you have formally accepted the terms in that offer.

-Don't be afraid to ask for their standard employee documentation, like a list of the employee benefits (healthcare plan options, for example) or the other options for benefits.
+Ask for their standard employee documentation, like a list of the employee benefits (healthcare plan options, for example) and the other options for benefits.

-Your message to them -- and their emailed confirmation in response -- confirms the important details about the job, providing you with some "proof" in case disagreement occurs later.
+Your message to them — and their emailed confirmation in response — confirms the important details about the job, providing you with some “proof” should a disagreement occur later.

 When you ask many of the questions below, you are learning about the possibility of negotiating some (or many) of the details about this job.
-Some aspects may be "non-negotiable" to you or to the employer.
+Some aspects may be “non-negotiable” for you or for the employer.

 Don’t be afraid to express your concern or request a modification if the answers don’t work for you.
 This is the time for you to learn as much as you can about the job, and negotiate changes when necessary to make sure the job is a good fit for you.

 The initial job offer is usually verbal.
 When you have received that job offer, you are able to ask the important details about the job before the offer is finalized.

 Salary is only one aspect of a job offer.
 Don’t immediately say “YES!” because you like the salary without understanding the other details about the job and the total compensation being offered.

 This discussion will probably be between you and the Human Resources manager, with or without the presence of the hiring manager.